 Monica has performed with the local Barrier Reef Orchestra and the Townsville Jazz Club, which have made a strong contribution to the arts and music scene.
 Monica has also performed classical and other genres of music in the Harbourside Duo with guitarist David Roberts.
 The Harbourside Duo have performed for numerous functions including performing for the former governor of Queensland Ms. Penelope Anne Wensley, and given recitals at the Townsville Civic Theatre and Burdekin Theatre.
 Monica and David have also performed for community events such as the Palmer Street Jazz Festival and Stable On The Strand.

-Monica currently performs many styles of music as a soloist and in the Dolce Vita Duo featuring John Garland on keyboard/ vocals, and Reg Braun on bass guitar.
+Monica currently performs many styles of music as a soloist and in a duo featuring John Garland on keyboard/vocals, Reg Braun on bass guitar and Jeremy Hawker on jazz guitar.
 She also performs violin/vocals in a jazz & golden oldies band, the Hot Club Quartet with John Garland on keyboard/vocals, Bob Passmore on double bass, and Reg Braun on drums.
 The band was featured in the July 2017 edition of the DUO Magazine and has performed at The Carlton Theatre, the Mercure Townsville, the Perc Tucker Regional Gallery, Townsville Cultural Festival, The Old Courthouse Theatre, Townsville Jazz Club, The Basement Bar and The Ville Resort.
-The Hot Club Quartet recently performed at the Great Tropical Jazz Party on Magnetic Island which featured John Hoffman; one of Australia's finest jazz musicians.
-The band is currently performing their new golden oldies show "Some Like It Hot" at The Ville Resort, and hosting "Party Like Gatsby" events at The Old Courthouse Theatre with Bettina Naughton from Swing Dancing Townsville.
+The band also performed at the 2018 Great Tropical Jazz Party on Magnetic Island which featured John Hoffman; one of Australia's finest jazz musicians.
+They recently performed their show "Some Like It Hot" at The Ville Resort - Grand Ballroom, and performed as a saxophone quintet at the Swing Ville Ball featuring 45 RPM and the Sydney Swing Katz.
+The Hot Club Quartet is currently collaborating with Bettina Naughton from Swing Dancing Townsville and hosting "Party Like Gatsby" events at The Old Courthouse Theatre.